16. Environments and evaluation (*)

 Note

-• inherits=TRUE by default:
+• inherits=TRUE by default: exists, get,

-• inherits=FALSE by default:
+• inherits=FALSE by default: assign, * rm (remove).

 16.2.4.
-Looking for functions#
+Looking for functions

-Interestingly, if a name is used instead of a function to be called, the object sought is always[10] of the mode function.
+Interestingly, if a name is used instead of a function to be called, the object sought is always[9] of the mode function.
+Consider an expression similar to the above, but this time including the name y playing a different role:

 expr_y2 <- quote(y()) # a call to something named `y`